kedungbian3b3/wiki-big-data/README.md

 A production-style **Data Engineering streaming project** that ingests live Wikimedia edit events, streams them through a Kafka-compatible message broker, processes the events in near real time, stores curated records in PostgreSQL, and serves operational analytics through a Streamlit dashboard.

-This project is designed as a portfolio-ready Data Engineer project: it demonstrates event-driven ingestion, message queue design, stream processing, idempotent database loading, containerized deployment, observability, and real-time analytics.
+The platform is designed to simulate a real-world streaming data pipeline, focusing on event-driven ingestion, message queue design, stream processing, idempotent database loading, containerized deployment, observability, and real-time analytics.
 ---

 ## 1. Project Summary